hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Cascade secrets

-This section shows the process to configure some sensitive data to be propagated through the namespace hierarchy.
+This section demonstrates the process to configure sensitive data to be propagated through the namespace hierarchy.
 It uses the K8s [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) API object.

-First type below command to update the HNC configuration to propagate the K8s *Secret* resources:
+First, type the following command to update the HNC configuration to propagate the K8s *Secret* resources:

 ```shell
 $ kubectl hns config set-resource secrets --mode Propagate